 Students access this fabrication and design facility for class projects, co-curricular clubs, passion projects and skill-building workshops, gaining invaluable experience in design, engineering, electronics, and digital arts.

 The Makerspace is available for use before and after school, and during Community Time and Office Hours, providing ample time for students to use a wide range of tools and materials from sewing to soldering.
 They can bring in projects from home, build a project with faculty coaching, or join one of many clubs where beginners and experienced students alike can build and learn new skills with their peers.

 Our faculty use the Makerspace and its resources to create engineering, design, and creative projects in the classroom.
 Previous examples include a science class building robotic arms to mimic the operation of a human arm, chemistry students inventing new products to heat or cool based on chemical reactions, and an English class using Tinkercad to create symbolic representations of characters from their readings.
 In addition to whole-class projects, students can call upon the Makerspace to get tools, coaching, or materials for their projects in any class.

-The Makerspace supports students in becoming self-directed, empowered creators, from building a VR sculpture with our Oculus Rift art station to 3D-printing an object of their own design.
+The Makerspace supports students in becoming self-directed, empowered creators, from building VR sculptures to 3D-printing designs.